Sign in

 "Look at him [Petrovic], for example, who came to Racing [Strasbourg] playing at Chelsea last year: it wasn't easy to convince him.
 He has progressed, he is the goalkeeper who touches the most balls in Europe.
 The club where he will play next year will have a very good goalkeeper.
 Thanks to the Racing project."

-That's a very strong message out to Chelsea, and their current goalkeeper options in Robert Sanchez and Fillip Jorgensen, who have both not have the best of seasons so far.
+That's a very strong message out to Chelsea, and their current goalkeeper options in Robert Sanchez and Filip Jorgensen, who have both not had the best of seasons so far.

-Djordje Petrovic is coming, and the bench will not be an options once he arrives.
-His move to Strasbourg has been kind on him, and not even Enzo Maresca will turn down the temptation of playing one of the best goalkeepers statistically.
+Djordje Petrovic is coming, and the bench will not be an option once he arrives.
+His move to Strasbourg has been kind to him, and not even Enzo Maresca will turn down the temptation of playing one of the best goalkeepers statistically.

 Sanchez was entrusted with the starting role as he was always meant to be the first choice, but the Spaniard soon found himself under scrutiny.